 Section 5.
-Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights
+Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

 The government imposed some limits on the operations of domestic and international human rights groups.
 A number of domestic and international human rights groups generally operated with limited restrictions, investigating and publishing their findings on human rights cases.
 The law permits the existence of NGOs, but the government continued to deny registration to some.
 NGOs may not engage in political activity or encourage sectarianism.
 Officially registered groups must demonstrate that their existence is in the public interest.
 Official NGOs must show they will conduct business beneficial to the country; their work cannot undermine cultural values and norms as defined by the government.
 Major local independent NGOs dedicated specifically to human rights included the Kuwait Human Rights Society and the Kuwaiti Society for Fundamental Human Rights.
 The Kuwait Trade Union Federation was the local affiliate of the Solidarity Center.
-In May 2015 the government closed the chapter of Transparency International, accusing the NGO of exaggerating the level of corruption in the country.
+In 2015 the government dissolved the board of directors of the local chapter of Transparency International, accusing the NGO of exaggerating the level of corruption in the country.
+Since January 2016 the board has been reinstated, but the NGO had its assets sold and employees let go by the interim governmentappointed board.
+The NGO did not receive permission to raise funds from international organizations/donors.